TABLE OF CONTENTS

 2. What is the default IP address of the WAP610N?

-3. What is the default password used to access the web-based setup page of the WAP610N?
+3. What is the default username and password used to access the web-based setup page of the WAP610N?

 4. What is the speed of the Ethernet port on the WAP610N?

 5. How can I reset the WAP610N to factory defaults?